-Welcome to the 2019-2020 school year!
+Welcome to the 2021-2022 school year!

 We have two goals for you while you are here: We want you to be well-prepared for life after high school and we want you to love being a Jay!

 Preparing for life after high school is not easy; it means that you must take an active role in your education.
-We absolutely love helping Jaybirds be successful while at JC but, this will be your time to take the reigns- ask questions of your teachers, principals, staff, and counselors; don't know how academic labs work?
+We absolutely love helping Jaybirds be successful while at JC but this will be your time to take the reigns- ask questions of your teachers, principals, staff, and counselors; don't know how academic labs work?
 Read this handbook or ask a staff member!
 Not sure what the late work policy is for United States History?
 Refer to the online classroom or ask your teacher, principal, or counselor!
 Don't forget that we are all here to help you!

 We are committed to encouraging your involvement in both academic growth and in student activities.
 We hope to provide opportunities that guide your choices in the future, stimulate personal growth, and maximize your individual experience.
-We hope your time here will set you apart as productive, positive, and powerful leader in our community, nation, and the world.
+We hope your time here will set you apart as a productive, positive, and powerful leader in our community, nation, and the world.

-For your part, you will want to familiarize yourself with specific information in this student handbook and take a serious approach to your studies and growth at JCHS.
+This is the place to begin your personal journey; preparation now WILL pay off later!
 The staff of JC is committed to performing better every single day, holding ourselves to a higher standard because we are Jays, and outworking EVERYONE; we expect the same from all of our Jays!

 Please take special note of the following areas: Attendance, Make-up Work, Parking, and Release from School; there may be changes that affect you.
 If you have any questions, see one of your teachers, counselors, or principals; every adult at JC is here to help you have a rewarding experience.
-As we strive to become a premier school district in Missouri it is important that we align our habits, practices, and philosophies to support our pursuit of an outstanding education that produces outstanding citizens; this handbook will be our guide as we pursue that goal..
+As we strive to become a premier school district in Missouri, it is important that we align our habits, practices, and philosophies to support our pursuit of an outstanding education that produces outstanding citizens; this handbook will be our guide as we pursue that goal..